adrireid/NBA-game-day-notifications/README.md

 Overview

 This project is a game day notification system that sends NBA game day scores via notifications to subscribed users via Email or Text message.
-The system utilizes Amazon SNS, AWS Lambda  Amazon EvenBridge, NBA APIs, and Python to successfully execute.
+The system utilizes Amazon SNS, AWS Lambda,  Amazon EvenBridge, NBA APIs, and Python to successfully execute.

 Features